Red-cockaded woodpecker (Picoides borealis)

 - Listed as endangered under the ESA

-The goal of this project is to restore 20 – 25 breeding groups to the Avalon Plantation in northern Florida that can persist with minimal management.
+The goal of this project is to restore 20 – 25 breeding groups to the Avalon property in northern Florida that can persist with minimal management.
 Once the population goal is achieved, TESF intends for Avalon to become a donor site for the species’ Southeastern Translocation Strategy.

 - Restoring abandoned clusters by providing ≥4 artificial cavities per abandoned cluster